buddhist-uni/buddhist-uni.github.io/_tags/ma.md

 ---
 title: "Madhyama Āgama"
 status: published
-parents: [agama]
+parents: [agama, mn]
 is_canon: true # changes the layout slightly
 ---

-Taishō 26, roughly parallel to the [Majjhima Nikāya](/tags/mn) of Southeast Asia, containing [Early Buddhist Texts](/tags/ebts) of a medium length, primarily in Chinese translation.
+Taishō 26, roughly parallel to the Majjhima Nikāya of Southeast Asia, containing [Early Buddhist Texts](/tags/ebts) of a medium length, primarily in Chinese translation.